ttimbers/reproducibility-you-can-do-data-analysis-without-it-but-should-you/README.md

 Data analysis can be, and often is, performed without recording and sharing one or more of these components - resulting in an analysis that cannot be reproduced.
 Does this matter?
 What are, if any, the consequences of such a non-reproducible data analysis?
-And is ommitting one of the components needed for a reproducible data analysis "worse" than another?
+And is omitting one of the components needed for a reproducible data analysis "worse" than another?
-This talk will try to answer these questions through discussions of real-life examples of non-reproducible data analsyses and their consequences in an attempt to illustrate the critical importance of reproducibility in data analysis.
+This talk will try to answer these questions through discussions of real-life examples of non-reproducible data analyses and their consequences in an attempt to illustrate the critical importance of reproducibility in data analysis.